 Hotel guests should be conscious of their energy use and turn off lights when leaving their room for the day.
 This small but important practice will help conserve energy and is part of a larger sense of awareness about efforts practiced by Californians statewide.

 When in restaurants, you may need to ask for drinking water due to the ongoing drought in California.
 Be sure to take only what you need to conserve this precious resource.

 The Santa Cruz County Culture

-Whether you want to eat like a local, browse fresh produce, Santa Cruz-grown flowers, and other locally-made treats at a weekly farmer’s market, or find the best hiking trails and “hidden gems” only Santa Cruz-area folks are aware of, you’ll find nothing but a welcoming atmosphere from friendly locals.
-Around town, visitors blend effortlessly with locals.
+Whether you want to eat like a local or browse fresh produce, locally-grown flowers, and artisan-made treats at a weekly farmer’s market, or find the best hiking trails and “hidden gems” only Santa Cruz-area folks are aware of, you’ll find nothing but a welcoming atmosphere from friendly locals.
+Around town, visitors blend effortlessly with the local people.
 Some visitors are surprised at how friendly Santa Cruzans are.
 So when in doubt, say “Hi!” and you’ll be greeted in kind.

 Health and Hygiene

 Although the pandemic is largely behind us, if you are feeling ill stay home, recover, and reschedule your visit to Santa Cruz.
-We are looking forward to hosting your visit but we want to keep both you, and our community safe.
+We are looking forward to hosting your visit but we want to keep both you and our community safe.
 Keep in mind that face masked are no longer mandated indoors, however seasonal face coverings are still a good idea to mitigate the spread of germs.

-Be mindful that many businesses are adding additional safety measures to protect their staff and customers.
+Be mindful that since the pandemic, many businesses have ongoing safety measures to protect their staff and customers.
 When visiting a business or point of interest, please comply with their specific safety guidelines.
-Examples may include but are not limited to the use of hand sanitizer before entry, mask requirements, and capacity limits for guests or customers admitted.

 Get in Tune!